nilsonsangy/temperature-converter/README.md

 ## 🤝 Contributing

+**Educational Project Notice**: This application is designed for security training purposes.
+Contributions should maintain the educational value and security scenarios that make this project useful for learning container orchestration security.

+### Contributing Guidelines

 1. Fork the repository
 2. Create a feature branch: `git checkout -b feature/amazing-feature`
 3. Make your changes and test them
 4. Commit your changes: `git commit -m 'Add amazing feature'`
 5. Push to the branch: `git push origin feature/amazing-feature`
 6. Open a Pull Request

+### Security Training Contributions

+When contributing to this educational project, consider:
+- **Vulnerability Examples**: Maintain intentional vulnerabilities in .0 versions for training
+- **Security Fixes**: Implement proper fixes in .1 versions to demonstrate remediation
+- **Documentation**: Include educational notes explaining security concepts
+- **Testing Scenarios**: Add examples that help learners understand security tools

 ---